anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This ensures that the pledge has been triggered by an authorized registrar-agent.

 The registrar can receive request objects in different formats as defined in {{RFC8995}}.
-Specifically, the registrar will receive JSON-in-JWS objects generated by the pledge for voucher-request and enrollment-request (instead of BRSKI voucher-request as CMS-signed JSON and enrollment-request as PKCS#10 objects).
+Specifically, the registrar will receive JSON-in-JWS objects generated by the pledge for voucher-request and enrollment-request (instead of BRSKI voucher-request as CMS-signed JSON and enrollment-request as PKCS#10).

 The registrar-agent SHALL send the PVR by HTTP POST to the registrar endpoint: "/.well-known/brski/requestvoucher"